- Overview

 Best of all, in addition to trails, there are feeders, where Green Hermit, Green-crowned Brilliant, Purple-throated Mountain-gem, Magenta-throated Woodstar, Violet Sabrewing, Stripe-tailed Hummingbird, and Coppery-headed Emerald all put on a show.

 Enjoy the afternoon to check out the local butterfly gardens, or some may wish to see artisan shops in the town of Monteverde.
-Dinner tonight is at the lodge.
+We have a celebratory final dinner tonight is at the lodge.

 Accommodations at the Monteverde Mountain Hotel (B,L,D)

 After breakfast this morning we say goodbye and transfer back to San José’s Juan Santamaría International Airport to take your flights back home.
-This is an hour+ drive, so in order not to rush this morning, please plan to make flights out after 2:00 PM.
+This is nearly a three hour drive, so in order not to rush this morning, please plan to make flights out after 2:00 PM.
 (B)

 Cost of the Journey

-Cost of the journey is $3790 DBL / $4425 SGL, based on double occupancy, from San José, Costa Rica.
-Cost includes nine nights’ accommodations, all meals as noted in the itinerary, airport transfers, ground transportation, professional guide services, park and other entrance fees, and miscellaneous program expenses.
+Cost of the journey is per person, based on occupancy: $3990 DBL / $4820 SGL, from San José, Costa Rica.
+Cost includes seven nights’ accommodations, all meals as noted in the itinerary, airport transfers, ground transportation, professional guide services, park and other entrance fees, and miscellaneous program expenses.
 Not included is round-trip airfare to and from San José, personal expenses such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or other services.
 Guide gratuities are at your discretion.

 Travel Details